 Time to Get Funding:

 The speed of getting money may matter to you more than anything else if you’re depending on it to make payroll or buy something essential for your business.
-There are many ways to get fast business loans, but factoring can be one of the most affordable and quick ways to get working capital.
+There are many ways to get fast business loans, but factoring can be one of the most affordable and quickest ways to get working capital.

 More traditional factors will require more paperwork, such as accounts receivable reports and customer lists.
 Their application systems are more traditional and require manual review.